eerekarvishnuvardhan/Crypto-Dashboard/README.md

 # Crypto Dashboard 📊

-This project is an interactive Cryptocurrency Price Prediction and Analytics Dashboard built using Streamlit, Python, and Machine Learning models.
-The application provides real-time crypto price visualization, forecasting, and technical analysis in a multi-dashboard interface.
+The Crypto Dashboard is an interactive Cryptocurrency Price Prediction and Analytics application developed using Python and Streamlit.
+It offers a comprehensive multi-dashboard interface for real-time cryptocurrency price visualization, forecasting, and technical analysis.

-The system fetches live cryptocurrency data using yfinance and applies multiple time-series forecasting models such as ARIMA, SARIMA, Prophet, and LSTM to predict future price movements.
+The application fetches live cryptocurrency market data using the yfinance API and applies multiple time-series forecasting and machine learning models to analyze historical trends and predict future price movements

 ---

 ## Features

-- Interactive dashboard for crypto data
+📈 Real-time cryptocurrency price tracking

-- Real-time or historical price visualization
+📊 Interactive and dynamic visualizations using Plotly

-- Clean and responsive UI
+🔮 Price forecasting with advanced time-series models

-- Easy to use and beginner friendly
+📉 Technical analysis for trend and pattern identification

-- Built completely with Python
+🧭 User-friendly multi-dashboard interface

 ---

 ## Technologies Used

-- Python
+Python

-- Streamlit
+Streamlit

-- Pandas
+Pandas & NumPy

-- NumPy
+Plotly

-- Plotly
+yfinance

-- Scikit-learn (if used for analysis)
+Scikit-learn / TensorFlow (for machine learning models, if applicable)

 ---